willdphan/tour-guide/README.md

    - Integration with a popup component for displaying actions
    - Handling of agent cursor movement and actions

-4. `PopupHome.tsx`: A popup component specifically designed for the homepage.
+4. `PopupHome.tsx`: A popup component specifically designed for the homepage display.

 5. `PopupNavi.tsx`: The main popup component used during navigation assistance.
 It includes: